canonical/docker-snap/README.md

 # Docker Snap

 This repository contains the source for the `docker` snap package.
-The package provides a distribution of Docker Community Edition (CE) for Ubuntu Core 16 (and other snap-compatible) systems.
-It is built from an upstream Docker CE release tag with some patches to fit the snap format and is available on `armhf`, `arm64`, `amd64`, `i386`, and `ppc64el` architectures.
+The package provides a distribution of Docker Engine along with the Nvidia toolkit for Ubuntu Core and other snap-compatible systems.
+The Docker Engine is built from an upstream release tag with some patches to fit the snap format and is available on `armhf`, `arm64`, `amd64`, `i386`, and `ppc64el` architectures.
 The rest of this page describes installation, usage, and development.

+> [!NOTE]
-> NOTE: Docker's official documentation ([https://docs.docker.com](https://docs.docker.com)) does not yet discuss the `docker` snap package.
+> [Docker's official documentation](https://docs.docker.com) does not discuss the `docker` snap package.

 ## Installation